Metro-North Railroad: New Haven Line

 The New Haven Line runs between Grand Central and New Haven, Connecticut.
-Since most of its trackage is shared with Amtrak's Northeast Corridor, the New Haven Line is the only fully electrified mainline on the Metro-North network.
+It is colored red on Metro-North system maps and timetables, and its stations have red trim; the New Haven used red livery for much of the latter part of its history.
+Most of its trackage is shared with Amtrak's Northeast Corridor, specifically Amtrak routes running between New York and Boston.
+As a result, the New Haven Line is the only fully electrified mainline on the Metro-North network.